-Last time we looked at the whole genealogy and learned a couple of important lessons from it.
-One, we are mortal.
-And two, we are depraved.
+When we look at the genealogy we're reminded of something we tend to forget.
+We're not going to be here forever.
 The most repeated phrase of the chapter is, "And then he died."
 Adam lived, and then he died.
 Seth lived, and then he died.
 Enosh lived, and then he died.
 So did Kenan, Mahalalel, and Jared.
-So did every man listed in Genesis 5--except for one man.
+So did every man listed in Genesis 5-except for one man.

 Enoch.
 Enoch was a special man.
-He was a man of God who left a mark on his world for God.
+He was a man of God who left a mark for God on his world.
 We can learn from Enoch.
 We need men and women like Enoch in our day.

 Ironically, the Old Testament devotes only four verses to this man's life, unlike Abraham, or Moses, or David who received dozens of chapters of ink.
-Yet Enoch made "God's Hall of Faith" in Hebrews 11.
+Yet Enoch experienced something those men never did.
+Not surprisingly, the writer of Hebrews commends him, saying in Hebrews 11:5, "By faith Enoch was taken from this life, so that he did not experience death; he could not be found, because God had taken him away.
+For before he was taken, he was commended as one who pleased God."

-What was so special about Enoch?
-To put it simply, Enoch was different.
-He didn't go with the flow--we'll never impact our world for Christ if we do.
-He was special.
-In what way?
-According to the Bible in Genesis 5:21-24, there were two distinctions that set Enoch apart from the crowd.
+What was so special about Enoch, and what does he have to say to us about how to please God?
+According to Genesis 5:21-24, there were two distinctives that set Enoch apart from the crowd.

-I. Distinction #1: Rather than just live, Enoch walked with God (21-22).
+I. Distinctive #1: Rather than just live, Enoch walked with God (21-22).

-In what way was Enoch different?
-Did he look different?
-No. The difference had to do with the company he kept.
+The key to Enoch's life was the company he kept.
 Enoch was a man who walked with God.

-Most people live, but some people walk with God.
-There's a difference, isn't there?
-What's the difference between just "living" and "walking with God?"
+Every human being on planet earth lives, but only a small number people do what they were created to do, what Enoch did, and walk with God.
+There's a difference, isn't there, between merely "living" and "walking with God."
 What does it mean to "walk with God?"
 I want to address that question from two perspectives, the first pertains to Enoch.